Notting Hill, London – 24 things to do by a local (2024)

 With 70s vibes (and reasonable 2020s prices), signature cocktails at Trailer Happiness include Polynesian Princess (vodka, strawberry liquor and champagne with fruits), The Cotton Mouth Killer (rums galore) plus 6 different types of Daiquiri.

-Trailer Happiness celebrates its 20th anniversary this year (2023) of being in Notting Hill so we’ll raise a glass to that (preferably with a salt rimmed glass and small bright umbrella).
+Trailer Happiness recently celebrated its 20th anniversary of being in Notting Hill so we’ll raise a glass to that (preferably with a salt rimmed glass and small bright umbrella).

 Finally, a little further away towards Kensington but worth the walk, we’d recommend the Churchill Arms on Kensington Church Street.